ppy/osu-wiki/wiki/Guides/Making_Properly_Centred_Spinners/en.md

-# How to make properly centered spinners in skins
+# How to make properly centred spinners in skins

 [*How to make spinners symmetrical* by: ziin](https://osu.ppy.sh/community/forums/topics/51502)